ipspace/netlab/docs/install.md

 ```{tip}
 We highly recommend to use KVM+libvirt on Linux, and see no good reason to use VirtualBox when there are better alternatives.
 ```

+## Installing *netsim-tools* Package

+To install *netsim-tools* on a system that already has the low-level tools installed, use `python3 -m pip install netsim-tools`.
+The installation process will install all prerequisite Python packages and create the **netlab** command.

+If you want to get the latest development code or if you want to participate in *netsim-tools* development, [clone the GitHub repository](install/clone.md).

 ```eval_rst
 .. toctree::